 Today I’ve been I’ve been in a somewhat heavier mood and it got me thinking deeper on photography, Aesthetics and visual outcome.
-For who really cares how many megapixels your camera has, if it doesn’t convey emotion, and honestly who cares how sharp your images are, if your lack an artistic vision and your message is unclear and cloudy.
-I get so tired with people focusing on camera brand, when they never send a deliberate message, in short i do not care if your lens is corner to corner sharp when it not reflects anything else than the billion of other bland pictures that is taken every day.
+For who really cares how many megapixels your camera has, if it doesn’t convey emotion, and honestly who cares how sharp your images are if your lack an artistic vision and your message is unclear and cloudy.
+I get so tired with people focusing on camera brand, when they never send a deliberate message, in short, I do not care if your lens is corner to corner sharp when it does not reflect anything else than the billion of other bland pictures that is taken every day.

 Blogs on Composition and Aesthetics :